-On August 3, 2009, the Company completed the final settlement and agreed to pay AVIVA approximately £3,177 (\$5,282) for certain liabilities of Aviva Global that existed as of the date of its acquisition and the net asset value settlement for COSC, NCOP and Ntrance arising out of the sale and purchase agreements relating to the acquisitions of these entities by Aviva Global.
+On August 3, 2009, the Company completed the final settlement and agreed to pay AVIVA approximately £3,177 (\$5,282) for certain liabilities of Aviva Global that existed as of the date of its acquisition and the net asset value settlement for Customer Operational Solutions (Chennai) Private Limited ("COSC"), Noida Customer Operation Private Limited ("NCOP") and Ntrance Global Services Private Limited ("Ntrance") arising out of the sale and purchase agreements relating to the acquisitions of these entities by Aviva Global.
 The payment of this liability is being made in 18 equal monthly installments commencing December 2009.

-Pursuant to the final settlement, the allocation of the total cost of acquisition to the assets acquired and liabilities assumed has been finalized based on a determination of their fair values.
+Pursuant to the final settlement, the allocation of total cost of acquisition to the assets acquired and liabilities assumed has been finalized based on a determination of their fair values.
 The liability assumed on final settlement has been recorded at present value, discounted using appropriate interest rates.
-The purchase price allocation resulted in negative goodwill amounting to \$1,004 which was adjusted on a pro-rata basis to intangible assets and property and equipment.
+The purchase price allocation resulted in a negative goodwill amounting to \$1,004 which was adjusted on a pro-rata basis to intangible assets and property and equipment.